cloudflare/cf-app/README.md

 # App Developer Documentation

-Documentation for developing apps for the CloudFlare apps platform.
+Documentation for the CloudFlare apps platform.

 Available at http://appdev.cloudflare.com